-Our Lady Seat of Wisdom and Our Lady of Combermere: Why Worry? « Catholic Insight
+Our Lady Seat of Wisdom and Our Lady of Combermere « Catholic Insight

 God alone suffices.

-We have recently celebrated the solemnities of Corpus Christi and the Holy Trinity, and we should recall that God is omnipotens, all-powerful, yet dwells amongst us in the form of humble bread and wine.
+We should recall that God is omnipotens, all-powerful, yet dwells amongst us in the form of humble bread and wine.
 If God the Father, His Christ, with His Holy Spirit, are – is – with us, who, really, can be against?
-And does the Creator of the universe not listen to she who is HIs own mother?
+And does the Creator of the universe not listen to she who is His own mother?
 And does not a mother listen to her own children?

 Sedes Sapientiae, ora pro nobis!